top of page

 • Iseltwald: Chalet du Lac offers cozy lakeside charm.

-• Interlaken: If you prefer a busier atmosphere—positively bustling with more restaurant options, more tourists, and excellent train connections to farther destinations—this is the place for you.
+• Interlaken: If you prefer a busier atmosphere, this is the place with more restaurant options and excellent train connections.

 Beautiful Interlaken

-As an outdoor enthusiast, I found this lake perfect for a 4-5 day stay.
+As an outdoor enthusiast, I found this lake perfect for a four to five-day stay.
 It offers an amazing mix of hiking trails, cable cars, and breathtaking mountain scenery.
-However, if you're only here to see the main attractions—Jungfraujoch, Lauterbrunnen, and Interlaken—a weekend might be enough.
+However, if you're only here to see main attractions like Jungfraujoch, Lauterbrunnen, and Interlaken, a weekend might suffice.

-When I stayed in Brienzwiler, I noticed that the nearby military airport can be quite noisy during the day with its takeoffs and landings (So be mindful when staying too far east of Brienz.).
-Luckily, there was no noise on the weekend, and I absolutely loved my stay there.
+While staying in Brienzwiler, I noticed that the nearby military airport can be noisy during the day.
+If you stay too far east of Brienz, heed my advice.
+There was, however, no noise on the weekends, and I loved my time there.

-In my personal opinion, Interlaken has become very touristic over the years, so I prefer Brienz or any of the other villages, which still feel a bit less commercialized.
-If you’re looking for a livelier atmosphere, though, Interlaken could still be a good option.
-The train journey from Lucerne to Interlaken/Brienz is absolutely amazing—and the car ride is just as stunning.
+In my opinion, Interlaken has become very touristic over the years.
+I prefer Brienz or other villages, which still feel less commercialized.
+But if you’re looking for a livelier atmosphere, Interlaken could still be a good option.
+The train journey from Lucerne to Interlaken/Brienz is absolutely spectacular.

 4. Lake Lugano – A Taste of Mediterranean Switzerland